 What a great quick dumpling dipping sauce.
 I used low sodium soy sauce as the base for my sauce as that is what I had on hand and thought I’d miss the sweetness of coconut aminos, sugar, or another sweetener.
 Instead, we all loved the sharp acidic tang.

 The ginger and cilantro are a definite plus here.
 I could see me even doubling the ginger next time.
 The sauce was good after 30 minutes, but I did make it ahead of time and it was great after 4 hours of sitting at room temperature.
 I served with pork gyoza as a starter.
-I think this would make a great marinade for skirt steak maybe with a tsp of brown sugar for caramelization.
+I think this would make a great marinade for grilled flank steak maybe with a tsp of brown sugar for caramelization.
 I’ll definitely keep this sauce recipe on hand.
 I kept it in a covered container in the refrigerator and the onions and cilantro were still crisp and the ginger and garlic even more punchy.

 For those who love dim sum and dumplings, this dumpling dipping sauce can be a great recipe.
 I tweaked it a bit, and I ended up loving it.